kolenaIO/kolena/docs/dataset/advanced-usage/extract-metadata-text.md

 ### Toxicity Flag

-A toxicity flag indicates the presence of toxic content within a text, such as insults or hate speech.
+A **Toxicity flag** indicates the presence of toxic content within a text, such as insults or hate speech.
 This property might be suggestive for testing models in content moderation scenarios.
 Toxicity is determined by the [detoxify](https://pypi.org/project/detoxify/) toolkit's toxicity classifier.

 !!! example